-Mr. Berg was appointed a director of Rent-A-Center in August 1998.
+Mr. Berg has served as one of our directors since August 1998.
 Mr. Berg has been associated since 1992 and a principal since 1995 with Apollo Advisors, L.P., which together with its affiliates, acts as managing general partner of Apollo Investment Fund, L.P., AIF II, L.P., Apollo Investment Fund III, L.P., and Apollo Investment Fund IV, L.P.
-Mr. Berg is also a director of Continental Graphics Holdings, Inc., a provider of information services to the aerospace and professional services industry, and Berlitz International, Inc., a provider of language services.
+Mr. Berg is also a director of Berlitz International, Inc., a provider of language services.
 Mr. Berg serves as one of the two directors elected by the holders of our Preferred Stock.
 Mr. Berg's term as a director expires at our 2002 annual stockholders meeting.
-Mr. Berg is 33 years old.
+Mr. Berg is 34 years old.